AC Repair in Richland Hills, TX 2026

 Weak capacitor, oversized system, failing thermostat, or refrigerant problem.
 Short cycling kills compressors in under a year.

-Every Richland Hills repair is flat-rate — the price I quote before I touch a tool is the price you pay.
-Diagnostic is $85 (waived with any repair).
-I'm EPA 608 Universal certified (#2396328), Mariafernanda holds the Texas state license (TACLA126718E), and we've been doing this since January 1, 2018.
-94 Google reviews, 4.9 stars.
-If you want a tech who shows up on time, tells you exactly what's wrong, and doesn't pressure you into a system you don't need, call (469) 254-0548.
+Every Richland Hills AC repair is flat-rate — the number I quote before I start turning wrenches is the final number.
+Diagnostic $85, waived with any repair.
+I'm EPA 608 Universal certified (#2396328), Mariafernanda holds Texas TACLA126718E, we've been doing this since January 1, 2018.
+99 Google reviews, 4.9 stars.
+Call (469) 254-0548 and a human answers — Omar or Mariafernanda directly.
+Se habla español.

-Neighborhoods we serve in Richland Hills: Richland Oaks, Rosewood, Parchman Estates, Carson Hills, Richland Creek corridor, Glenview Drive, Baker Boulevard
+Neighborhoods we serve in Richland Hills: Richland Oaks, Rosewood, Parchman Estates, Carson Hills, Richland Creek corridor, Glenview Drive, Baker Boulevard, Smithfield Road, Handley-Ederville corridor

 TACLA126718E